What to do if someone leaks your nudes

 Your first thought might be to blame yourself for sending the nudes, but that’s not fair.
 Just because you’ve sent someone a nude, it doesn’t mean you’ve consented to them sharing it.
 You trusted them to respect your privacy; they broke that trust and put you in a really hard situation.
 It’s definitely not your fault, and you shouldn’t have to feel ashamed, alone or scared.

 In fact, sharing (or threatening to share) someone’s intimate photos or videos without their consent is a form of abuse called ‘image-based abuse’.
-The numbers of young Aussies experiencing it is on the rise, though it’s unlawful in most states and territories.
+The number of young Aussies experiencing image-based abuse is on the rise, though it’s unlawful in most states and territories.

 Check out Lawstuff and the Image-Based Abuse Project to find out more about the laws in your area.
 If you’re unsure if your pics meet the definitions of a nude or ‘intimate image’ from a legal standpoint, check out the details on the eSafety website.